Parent mortgages – how the bank of mum and dad can help children buy a home

-It’s not a great option and not one that we’d regularly recommend, but it is another way parents can access capital to help their children if they don’t have the sum they need readily available.
+- It’s not a great option and not one that we’d regularly recommend, but it is another way parents or another family member can access capital to help their children and relatives if they don’t have the sum they need readily available.

 Parents help mortgage best practices

-Consider the effects of tax liabilities: stamp duty, inheritance tax, and paying tax on loan interest or rental incomes.
+- Consider the effects of tax liabilities: stamp duty, inheritance tax, and paying tax on loan interest or rental incomes over the mortgage term.

-Deliver clear and complete explanations of what is expected.
+- Deliver clear and complete explanations of what is expected.
 Is the money a gift or a loan?
-Is there interest to pay?
+Will you expect your children to pay interest?
 What are the terms, and what’s expected?
 Being clear from the start will keep things simple as you proceed.